marxin/texi2rst-generated/sphinx/gcc/gcov-a-test-coverage-program/brief-description-of-gcov-data-files.rst

 :command:`gcov` uses two files for profiling.
-The names of these files are derived from the original *object* file by substituting the file suffix with either .gcno, or .gcda.
+The names of these files are derived from the original *object* file by substituting the file suffix with either :samp:`.gcno`, or :samp:`.gcda`.
 The files contain coverage and profile data stored in a platform-independent format.
-The .gcno files are placed in the same directory as the object file.
-By default, the .gcda files are also stored in the same directory as the object file, but the GCC :option:`-fprofile-dir` option may be used to store the .gcda files in a separate directory.
+The :samp:`.gcno` files are placed in the same directory as the object file.
+By default, the :samp:`.gcda` files are also stored in the same directory as the object file, but the GCC :option:`-fprofile-dir` option may be used to store the :samp:`.gcda` files in a separate directory.

-The .gcno notes file is generated when the source file is compiled with the GCC :option:`-ftest-coverage` option.
+The :samp:`.gcno` notes file is generated when the source file is compiled with the GCC :option:`-ftest-coverage` option.
 It contains information to reconstruct the basic block graphs and assign source line numbers to blocks.

-The .gcda count data file is generated when a program containing object files built with the GCC :option:`-fprofile-arcs` option is executed.
+The :samp:`.gcda` count data file is generated when a program containing object files built with the GCC :option:`-fprofile-arcs` option is executed.
-A separate .gcda file is created for each object file compiled with this option.
+A separate :samp:`.gcda` file is created for each object file compiled with this option.
 It contains arc transition counts, value profile counts, and some summary information.